ooni/oocrypto/README.md

 ## Intended usage

-You MUST use this package with the exact Go version from which we extracted the source.
+You MUST use this package with the exact Go version from which we extracted the source, which is documented in the [Update procedure](#update-procedure) section.
 The standard library is composed of tightly integrated packages, hence using this code with another Go version could cause subtle security issues.

-You can find the version to which this commit is bound by checking the update script listed in the [Update procedure](#update-procedure) section.

 ## License